PLAN YOUR VISIT

 WILDLIFE AND OTHER CLOSURES

-While 94% of the province is public access land, not all areas are open for motorized use.
-Snowmobiling in provincial parks is generally prohibited.
-Riders must be aware of commercial or seasonal closures enacted to preserve other recreation experiences.
-The government administers wildlife closure areas to protect biodiversity in areas of special concern.
-If you encounter wildlife such as moose, goats, caribou, or even bears, keep your distance, let the wildlife pass safely, or leave the area the same way you came with as little disturbance as possible.
+Although 94% of BC is public access land, not all areas allow motorized use.
+Snowmobiling is typically prohibited in provincial parks, and riders must be aware of commercial or seasonal closures that protect other recreational experiences.
+Wildlife closure areas are enforced to preserve biodiversity.
+If you encounter wildlife like moose, goats, caribou, or bears, maintain your distance and allow them to pass safely or exit the area quietly.

 Closures may be vast and not signed, so it is important to check with the local snowmobile club for the latest information before you ride.
 It is YOUR responsibility to know where you are in relation to any closures.